Compton scattering: Introduction

 As shown in Fig. 2, the interaction between an electron and a photon results in the electron being given part of the energy (making it recoil), and a photon of the remaining energy being emitted in a different direction from the original, so that the overall momentum of the system is also conserved.
 If the scattered photon still has enough energy, the process may be repeated.
 In this scenario, the electron is treated as free or loosely bound.
 Experimental verification of momentum conservation in individual Compton scattering processes by Bothe and Geiger as well as by Compton and Simon has been important in disproving the BKS theory.

+Compton scattering is commonly described as inelastic scattering.
+This is because, unlike the more common Thomson scattering that happens at the low-energy limit, the energy in the scattered photon in Compton scattering is less than the energy of the incident photon.
+As the electron is typically weakly bound to the atom, the scattering can be viewed from either the perspective of an electron in a potential well, or as an atom with a small ionization energy.
+In the former perspective, energy of the incident photon is transferred to the recoil particle, but only as kinetic energy.
+The electron gains no internal energy, respective masses remain the same, the mark of an elastic collision.
+From this perspective, Compton scattering could be considered elastic because the internal state of the electron does not change during the scattering process.
+In the latter perspective, the atom's state is changed, constituting an inelastic collision.
+Whether Compton scattering is considered elastic or inelastic depends on which perspective is being used, as well as the context.

 Compton scattering is one of four competing processes when photons interact with matter.
 At energies of a few eV to a few keV, corresponding to visible light through soft X-rays, a photon can be completely absorbed and its energy can eject an electron from its host atom, a process known as the photoelectric effect.
 High-energy photons of 1.022 MeV and above may bombard the nucleus and cause an electron and a positron to be formed, a process called pair production; even-higher-energy photons (beyond a threshold energy of at least 1.670 MeV, depending on the nuclei involved), can eject a nucleon or alpha particle from the nucleus in a process called photodisintegration.
 Compton scattering is the most important interaction in the intervening energy region, at photon energies greater than those typical of the photoelectric effect but less than the pair-production threshold.